w4bo/markdown/README.md

 functionality is provided both as a Lua module, and as plain TeX, LaTeX, and ConTeXt macro packages that can be used to directly typeset TeX documents containing markdown markup.
-Unlike other convertors, the Markdown package makes it easy to redefine how each and every markdown element is rendered.
+Unlike other convertors, the Markdown package does not require any external programs and makes it easy to redefine how each and every markdown element is rendered.
 Creative abuse of the markdown syntax is encouraged. 😉

  [markdown]: https://daringfireball.net/projects/markdown/basics/ "Daring Fireball: Markdown Basics"